mangeshpoojan/Gradient-checkpointing/README.md

 ## Overview

-The program runs a 4-layer MLP forward pass on a batch of inputs entirely on the GPU.
-The batch is split across 4 CUDA streams so that each stream processes an independent chunk in parallel.
+The program runs an MLP forward pass on a batch of inputs entirely on the GPU.
+The batch is split across multiple CUDA streams so that each stream processes an independent chunk in parallel.

-**Architecture:**
+The number of layers is **dynamic** — controlled by the `LAYERS` compile-time constant.
+Changing `LAYERS` automatically adjusts the depth of the network without any other code changes.

+**Architecture (default, `LAYERS=4`):**
 - Input layer: 32 → 32 (hidden)
-- Hidden layers: 32 → 32 × 2
+- Hidden layers: 32 → 32 × (`LAYERS` − 2)
 - Output layer: 32 → 32
 - Activation: ReLU on all hidden layers, none on output